 While you are in the Area

-There are a few other places you might want to check out while you are traveling to, or in the general area of Strathcona Park.
+There are a few other places you might want to check out while you are travelling to, or in the general area of Strathcona Park.

 Toted as the “Salmon Capital of the World”, Campbell River is well known for its sport fishing.
 Whether you are casting off from Discovery Pier (Canada’s first-ever saltwater fishing pier near the government wharf on the downtown waterfront), or out at sea, fishing enthusiasts rave about their adventures in Campbell River.
 For a comprehensive list of Chartered Guides, visit HelloBC.